 Card 13, Death, represents sudden change or release or emancipation through destruction.
 In the words of the Wicked Witch of the West at the end of the film: “Who would have thought that a girl like you could have destroyed my beautiful wickedness?
 What a World!
 What a World!”
 The Wicked Witch is dead and Dorothy is free.

 Card 2, The High Priestess, can represent a message that needs to be revealed.
 This card can serve as a catalyst for remembering something of crucial significance, like a great secret.
 In Dorothy Gale’s story, Glinda, “The Good Witch of the South” guides Dorothy as Dorothy embarks on her journey.
 The pair meet again at the end of Dorothy’s adventure when Glinda conveys the secret insight and provides the special message or answer which Dorothy has been seeking all along: how to return home to Kansas.
 “There is no place like home.”

 This is just some of the entertainment that can be derived from tarot and divination.
 Next issue in part 3 of 4 I return to the monomyth as I apply the theory to Bill Gates and Nelson Mandela.
 Then I can demonstrate how to apply tarot to rap musician Eminem and Facebook CEO Mark Zuckerberg.

-The author of this four part series is “The Initiate”, a Trent alumnus who majored in Philosophy from 2003-2008 and who can be reached at [email protected] This four-part series is available in full at www.theinitiate.agency with more essays by the author over at www.summitministry.coffee.
+The author of this four-part series is “The Initiate,” a Trent alumnus who majored in Philosophy from 2003-2008.
+The Initiate’s four-part series on tarot is available in full at www.theinitiate.agency with more essays by the author over at www.summitministry.coffee.